 Some spices can help with nausea and stomach aches including fennel, cinnamon, and cumin.
 Fennel and cinnamon have been shown to be especially helpful with nausea and other symptoms of menstruation.
 Cumin can have many beneficial digestive effects including treating bloating and diarrhea.
 These spices can be cooked with, you can chew the seeds of cumin and fennel, make tea with them, and some supplements use these spices.

-Lemons contain acids that, surprisingly, can have an alkalizing effect when digested and may neutralize your stomach acid.
+Lemons contain acids that, surprisingly, may help you break down food.
 Try cutting a wedge and adding it to a glass of water.
-Some people add honey for sweetness but we would recommend a little regular granulated sugar instead since honey is hard on the stomach.
+Some people add honey for sweetness but we would recommend a little regular granulated sugar instead since honey can be hard on the stomach.
 Also we don't recommend lemonade since those almost always contain a lot of added sugar.

 Even just the smell of fresh cut lemon can help with nausea.
 This study showed lemon scents were effective in treating nausea symptoms from pregnancy.
 Be sure to smell any lemons you cut!